nikoheikkila/nikoheikkila.fi/src/pages/blog/checking-a-web-page-for-dead-links/index.md

 Finally, we initialize the collector, tell it to visit our given URL, and wait for any asynchronous processes to complete.
 The `Wait()` call is crucial as otherwise, our program would terminate without doing anything.

 Now we can build our program using `go build` or test it directly using `go run`.
 Either way, passing a URL to the program will shortly start visiting the found links and printing their health.
-In the repository, I've also published this tool as a Docker image if you would rather skip the coding and just use it.
+In the repository, I've also published this tool as a Docker image if you would rather skip the coding and start using it.
 Run it like so:

 ```bash
 docker run -it --rm nikoheikkila/go-link-health <URL>
 ```

-Thanks to the Docker multi-stage build, the whole image is just a little over 20 MB.
+Thanks to the Docker multi-stage build, the whole image is only little over 20 MB.

 ## Summary